 - your tax status for the relevant tax year which is being checked.

-Your tax status could be, for example, ‘employee’ or ‘registered for Self Assessment’.
+Your tax status could be, for example, ‘employee’ or ‘registered for self assessment’.
 If you did not owe any tax (or National Insurance) on the income you made from the activity you are applying for the licence for, you will be able to state this.
 HMRC may then ask you further questions to verify this is the case, but there are restrictions on what information HMRC can ask, as explained under the heading below, What are HMRC checking.

 Once HMRC are satisfied that they have received all the information they require about your tax position, they will give you a 9-character code.
 You should provide this to your licensing authority when you renew your licence.
 The code is not case-sensitive.